kehantan/labbook/docs/buffers_solutions/phosphate_buffer_saline.rst

 **Procedure**

 #.
-Dispense 5 ml of D-PBS into a 50 ml centrifuge tube.
+Dispense 5 mL of D-PBS into a 50 mL centrifuge tube.
 #.
-Add 45 ml of distilled water/Milli-Q water in the same 50 ml centrifuge tube.
+Add 45 mL of distilled water/Milli-Q water in the same 50 mL centrifuge tube.

     To dilute 10x D-PBS to 1x

 #.
-Filter with 0.22 :math:`\mu m` filter using syringe into a new 50 ml centrifuge tube.
+Filter with 0.22 :math:`\mu`\ m filter using syringe into a new 50 mL centrifuge tube.
 #.
 Label the centrifuge tube.

-    1x PBS, name initials, date prepared
+    Label example: :code:`1x PBS, name initials, date prepared`

 #.
 Store at bench.